Foot Health Resources for People with Diabetes

 - Learn why physical activity is of major benefit in helping control diabetes.

-- Good information from the U.S. National Institute on Aging about diabetes for people aged 65 and older: Diabetes in older people - a disease you can manage.
+- Good information from the U.S. National Institute on Aging about diabetes for people aged 65 and older: Diabetes in older people.

 More about Diabetes and the Feet

 • About 29 million children and adults in the United States have diabetes;

 • Another 86 million Americans have pre-diabetes and are at risk for developing type 2 diabetes;